britram/draft-trammell-wire-image/draft-iab-wire-image.md

 that machinery; see {{engineering}}.
 Note that this is a capability unique to encrypted protocols.
 Parts of a wire image may also be made visible to devices on path, but immutable through end-to-end integrity protection; see
 {{integrity}}.

-Portions of the wire image of a protocol that are neither confidentiality-protected nor integrity-protected are writable by devices on the path(s) between the endpoints using the protocol.
+Portions of the wire image of a protocol stack that are neither confidentiality-protected nor integrity-protected are writable by devices on the path(s) between the endpoints using the protocols.
 A protocol with a wire image that is largely writable operating over a path with devices that understand the semantics of the protocol's wire image can modify it, in order to induce behaviors at the protocol's participants.
 This is the case with TCP in the current Internet.

+For a given packet observed at a given point in the network, the wire image contains information from the entire stack of protocols in use at that observation point.
+Confidentiality and integrity protection may be added at multiple layers in the stack.
+However, PDUs at the transport layer and above are presumed to be delivered end-to-end in the the Internet architecture.
+For example, MAC-layer integrity and confidentiality protection do not prevent modification by the devices terminating those security associations, or by devices on different segments of the path.
+This document therefore does not concern itself directly with portions of the wire image below the network layer.

 Note also that the wire image is multidimensional.
 This implies that the name "image" is not merely metaphorical, and that general image recognition